lufisaal/mass-calculator-app/README.md

 docker run -d -p 8080:8080 --name mass_calculator_app mass_calculator_app:1.0.0
 ```

-Now we can check the endpoints for testing the application
+Now we can check the endpoints (see Step 1) for testing the application

 ## Step 3: Helm chart for deploying the application in a kubernetes cluster